 Magdalena Island (Isla Magdalena) is located in southern Chile's Aysén Region and between the Chilean mainland and the Guaitecas Archipelago.
 It is one of the largest islands south of Chiloé.
 Approximately 80% of the island is a National Park.

-The island's climate is rainy and mild, with an annual average temperature of 6 to 8 °C (43 to 46 °F) and annual precipitation of approximately 4,000 mm (157 in) per year.
+The island's climate is rainy and mild, with an annual average temperature of 6 to 8 °C (43 to 46 °F) and annual precipitation of approximately 4,000 mm (157 in) yearly.

 Isla Magdalena National Park

-Isla Magdalena National Park is a protected area on Magdalena Island, Chile, situated within the Patagonia geographic region.
+Isla Magdalena National Park is a protected area on Magdalena Island, Chile, in the Patagonia region.
 At 249,712 ha (617,052 acres), it protects approximately 80% of Magdalena Island.
-The park can best be reached by sea from Puerto Cisnes or Puerto Puyuhuapi.
+The park can be reached by sea from Puerto Cisnes or Puerto Puyuhuapi.

 The protected area was created in 1967 as a Forest Reserve and was reclassified as a National Park in 1983.
 The park was expanded in 2018 as part of an agreement between Tompkins Conservation and the Government of Chile.

 Isla Magdalena National Park is part of Chile's scenic 2,800 km (1,700 mi) "Route of Parks of Patagonia" that stretches from Puerto Montt in the north to Cape Horn in the south.

 Spanning 17 national parks, the Route of Parks of Patagonia encompasses one-third of Chile and protects over 11.8 million hectares (28 million acres).